psexton/laundry-watcher/README.md

 Reuses the existing nginx setup running on the default debian beaglebone image.
 We just need to replace the `index.html` file served up on port 80, and create a place to save the images to.

+* Images are saved to `/var/www/html/webcam_images`.
+* The script is installed as a systemd service, and triggered via a systemd timer every 5 minutes.

-## Running
+## Running manually

-After installation, the capture_image script will run automatically every 5 minutes.
 It can be invoked manually with:

 ```
-systemctl start laundry-watcher-capture-image.service
+$ sudo systemctl start laundry-watcher-capture-image.service
 ```

-Will run in an infinite loop, updating the image every 5 seconds.

-Output looks like this:
+or extra-manually with:

 ```
-$ sudo ./capture_image.sh
+$ sudo /opt/laundry-watcher/capture_image.sh
 --- Opening /dev/video0...
 Trying source module v4l2...
 /dev/video0 opened.